 Getting Rid of Hormonal Bloating

 Estrogen levels fluctuate during the menstrual cycle.
 Right before our cycles begin, there is a significant drop in the progesterone hormone.
 The body also tends to retain water whenever estrogen levels reach higher levels.
 You can do some things to help with your bloating, even when your hormones are unbalanced.

 Proteins are always good for fueling your body.
 Potassium promotes fluid balance in the body.
-Foods that act as natural diuretics — like cucumbers, watermelon and asparagus — can help relieve some of that weight.
-Cooking at home can help you cut sodium and reduce water retention.
+Foods that act as natural diuretics — like cucumbers, watermelon, and asparagus — can help relieve some of that weight.
+Cooking at home can help you cut sodium and reduce water retention causing bloating.